 To make your salted caramel mocha, just add a few teaspoons of each sauce to a piping hot cup of coffee.
 You can add in some coconut creamer or unsweetened nondairy milk to keep it sugar free.
 Stir well and sit back and watch the sun rise or set while you sip on your guilt-free treat!

 The caramel is made with dates, vanilla and unsweetened non-dairy milk.
 You can add a pinch of salt if you want to make yours nice and salty, or leave it out, if you are on a salt restricted diet.
 I know it seems like it wouldn’t taste like caramel, but I promise you it does.
-Get the date caramel sauce recipe below or save it to your Key Ingredient account here.

 After you make this you will never buy bottled chocolate sauce again.
 It’s cheap and easy plus you can also customize it with a shot of Amaretto or Grand Marnier to make after dinner mochas or the perfect vegan ice cream topping.
 Get the stevia chocolate syrup recipe below or save it to your Key Ingredient account here.